UK Law Policies

 Outside Work Policy

-The College of Law faculty has the following policies which govern the employment of UK Law students.
+The College of Law faculty has established the following academic regulations and policies which govern the employment of UK Law students:

 1Ls are strongly discouraged by the faculty from engagement in employment inside or outside of the law school during their first year of law school.
 In no case can a 1L work outside the law school without consultation and approval from the Associate Dean of Academic Affairs.
-Even with permission, students may not work more than 10 hours per week.

-2L and 3L students shall not engage in employment inside or outside of the law school for more than 20 hours per week for any student who is enrolled for 10 or more class hours during the semester.
+No law students may engage in employment inside or outside of the law school for more than 20 hours per week during the academic year.